Menooker/KunQuant/Readme.md

 The input data are randomly genereted data and the results are checked against a modified (corrected) version of [Pandas-based code](https://github.com/yli188/WorldQuant_alpha101_code/blob/master/101Alpha_code_1.py).
 Note that some of the factors like `alpha013` are very sensitive to numerical changes in the intermeidate results, because `rank` operators are used.
 The result may be very different after `rank` even if the input is very close.
 Hence, the tolerance of these factors will be high to avoid false positives.

+## Using C-style APIs

+KunQuant provides C-style APIs to call the generated factor code in shared libraries.
+See [CAPI.md](./CAPI.md)

 ## Acknowledgement

 The implementation and testing code for Alpha101 is based on https://github.com/yli188/WorldQuant_alpha101_code